 Brand your company using social media platforms like Facebook, LinkedIn, Twitter, etc. Grow your company network by publishing useful content.
 Use these platforms for recruitment marketing.
 Encourage your employees especially from the hiring team to post job opportunities on their individual pages.
 Using social media would help you to source both active and passive candidates.

 C. Use specialized Social Network

 At times, it is hard to reach to passive candidates because they could be inactive on most popular social platforms or even job boards.
 For example, if you are hiring for niche IT skills, you may want to explore specialized platforms like GitHub, StackOverflow.
 If you are hiring for designers then you may want to explore Behance.
-Make sure you reach out to them in more personalized manner than just sending a cold email or making a cold call.
+Make sure you reach out to them in a more personalized manner than just sending a cold email or making a cold call.